SpringOne2GX-2014/Intro-to-Spring-Hadoop/xd-batch-workflow/README.md

 Run from XD Shell with:

-    xd>job create --name workflow --definition "tweets-workflow" --deploy xd>job launch --name workflow --params {"local.file":"/Users/trisberg/Test/input/hadoop-tweets_2014-09-02.txt"}
+    xd>job create --name workflow --definition "tweets-workflow" --deploy xd>job launch --name workflow --params {"local.file":"/Users/trisberg/SpringOne/input/hadoop-tweets_2014-09-02.txt"}

 Alternatively, launch job with a stream looking for files copied to a directory:

-    xd>stream create tweetFile --definition "file --ref=true --dir=/Users/trisberg/Test/input --pattern='*.txt' | transform --expression='{\"local.file\":\"'+#{'payload.getAbsolutePath()'}+'\"}' > queue:job:workflow" --deploy
+    xd>stream create tweetFile --definition "file --ref=true --dir=/Users/trisberg/SpringOne/input --pattern='*.txt' | transform --expression='{\"local.file\":\"'+#{'payload.getAbsolutePath()'}+'\"}' > queue:job:workflow" --deploy

+**Note:**

-Note: Adjust the path for the `local.file` parameter or `--dir` option to what you are using.
+* Adjust the path for the `local.file` parameter or `--dir` option to what you are using.
+* Before launching the job manually or after you start the stream, copy the `data/hadoop-tweets_2014-09-02.txt` file to the input direcctory you are using.
-      Remember that the input file will be deleted after it is copied to HDFS.
+* Remember that the input file will be deleted after it is copied to HDFS.